• Skip to primary navigation

 About Pam Pulizzi

-Pam is the Executive Director of the Orange Effect Foundation.
-She worked in the marketing field for the past 10 years, serving as Chief Operations Officer for Content Marketing Institute.
-During that time she found her passion to build and lead amazing teams because of the commitment of the staff at CMI.
-Pam also helped to create Content Marketing World, an event where over 3500 marketers come together annually to learn and network with the best and brightest.
+Pam is the Co-Founder of the Orange Effect Foundation.
+She worked in the marketing field for the past 15 years.
+During that time she found her passion to build and lead amazing teams because of the commitment of the team she worked with.

 Pam's background is in social work, and she is raising a son with autism so the opportunity to start and direct this nonprofit is a dream come true.
-She has been a key leader in the CMI Golf for Autism the past 11 years and a champion for many other nonprofit organizations.
+She has been a key leader in the CMI Golf for Autism for the past 15 years and a champion for many other nonprofit organizations.

 Primary Sidebar